Panasonic Vs Lloyd AC – 1.5 Ton 5 Star AC Comparison for 2026

 The Panasonic model is impressive engineering with its centrifugal fan design, it has high air circulation efficiency.
 My test method was to measure airflow velocity at 1-meter intervals from the indoor unit, temperature variation across room corners and cooling stabilization time under controlled 42°C ambient condition.

-Panasonic 1.5 Ton 5 Star AC CSCU-NU18AKY5WX Close View
+Panasonic 1.5 Ton 5 Star AC CSCU-NU18AKY5WX Close View set temperature setting 24 °C and running at 60% capacity

 The Panasonic scored 8.7 out of 10 in my airflow efficiency test, it has 703 CFM versus Lloyd’s 520 CFM which is 35% more airflow.
 During my peak summer testing at 42°C ambient temperature, the Panasonic maintained 22°C throughout the test room in 18 minutes.
 The Lloyd fell short with 33% longer cooling time of 24 minutes from the same starting condition.